substrate-developer-hub/hacktoberfest/FAQ.md

 If you want your profile to be shown on the front page, you need to send a PR with the profile data.
 For that you will need a Github account, then you can:

 1. [Go here](https://github.com/substrate-developer-hub/hacktoberfest/tree/master/_hackers)
-2. click `New File`, use your profile name as the filename, add `.md` at then end
+2. click `New File`, use your profile name as the filename, add `.md` at the end
 3. copy paste the [content from the template](https://raw.githubusercontent.com/substrate-developer-hub/hacktoberfest/master/_hackers/_template.md) into it
 4. edit that to match your information
 5. send by clicking "submit as a new PR"